tablelandnetwork/docs/docs/fundamentals/architecture/gateway.md

 ---
 title: Gateway & response times
 sidebar_label: Gateway
-description: Processing times for creates & writes are largely dependent on the base chain, but read responses follow typical HTTPS response expectation.
-synopsis: Tableland is always dependent on the base chain for the speed at which transactions are finalized.
-For each chain, nodes listen and process emitted events.
-When that data is materialized in Tableland node's SQLite databases, it becomes immediately accessible and queryable with high responsiveness.
+description: Read responses follow typical HTTPS response expectation, but keep in mind that mutation processing (creates & writes) must occur before the data is made available.
 keywords:
   - response times
   - gateway
 ---

+Tableland is always dependent on the base chain for the speed at which transactions are finalized.
+For each chain, nodes listen and process emitted events.
+When that data is materialized in Tableland node's SQLite databases, it becomes immediately accessible and queryable with high responsiveness.

 ## Basics